-‘Biodegradable’ Shopping Bags Aren’t Breaking Down Like We Thought, Study Finds
+‘Biodegradable’ Shopping Bags Aren’t Breaking Down, Study Finds

 One bag was even able to hold groceries 3 years later.